Kapitaen31/Kapitaen31/README.md

 - 👀 I’m interested in modell railroad (H0 Märklin).
 I am currently setting up my railway layout and will later control it with the PC.
 My home smart system consists of a Raspberry pi running the ioBroker.
 - 🌱 I work as an electronics technician in maintenance for CNC machines.
+- I installed some solar panels.
+I want to test OpenDTU.

 <!---